Professor, University of Granada

 - AMS-RSME book series: Mathematical Surveys and Monographs, University Lecture Series, Graduate Studies in Mathematics.

-Juan Soler began his research within the team of his PhD. advisor Pierre-Arnaud Raviart (U. Pierre et Marie Curie), analyzing some problems in the framework of fluid-mechanical equations.
+Juan Soler began his research within the team of his PhD. advisor P-A Raviart (U. Pierre et Marie Curie), analyzing some problems in the framework of fluid-mechanical equations.
 His proof that a vector measure such as a vortex filament is admissible in the functional context of the Navier-Stokes equation was pioneering in the field.
-Since that time, Euler and Navier-stokes equations are recurring topics in his research career, along which he has had the opportunity to collaborate with Amable Liñán and George-Henri Cottet, among others.
+Since that time, Euler and Navier-Stokes equations are recurring topics in his research career, along which he has had the opportunity to collaborate with A. Liñán, A. Enciso, T. Hmidi, and G-H Cottet, among others.

-The pioneering ideas that opened the way to the mathematical formalization of the hydrodynamic low-field (parabolic) and high-field (hyperbolic) limits arose from his collaborations with Frédéric Poupaud.
+The pioneering ideas that opened the way to the mathematical formalization of the hydrodynamic low-field (parabolic) and high-field (hyperbolic) limits arose from his collaborations with F. Poupaud.
 This description propels the relations between the macroscopic models and their microscopic or kinetic counterpart.
-Later, these ideas were incorporated, in collaboration with Nicola Bellomo, to multicellular interaction models and growth in order to deduce hyperbolic or dispersive (but not diffusive) models.
-His approach to flux-saturated mechanisms follows the aim of limitting the diffusive processes in biomathematics.
-Some of his collaborators in this field have been Juan Campos, José M. Mazón and Vicent Caselles.
+Later, these ideas were incorporated, in collaboration with N. Bellomo, to multicellular interaction models and growth to deduce hyperbolic or dispersive (but not diffusive) models.
+His approach to flux-saturated mechanisms follows the aim of limiting the diffusive processes in biomathematics.
+Some of his collaborators in this field have been J. Campos, JM Mazón and V. Caselles.

-From his recent research, it is worth highlighting the relevant role that he attributes, on one side, to the predictive capability of a model as a cornerstone for its mathematical viability, and on the other side to multiple interactions versus binary interactions in order to detect and understand emerging processes in the collective behaviour of species.
+From his recent research, it is worth highlighting the relevant role that he attributes, on one side, to the predictive capability of a model as a cornerstone for its mathematical viability, and on the other side to multiple interactions versus binary interactions to detect and understand emerging processes in the collective behavior of species.
+In this line, it is worth highlighting his recent work with P.E.
+Jabin.

-In 1998 he founded the programme FISYMAT, widely recognized in postgraduate training nowadays, around which he organized BIOMAT, an international school that has been revealed as a benchmark in Biomathematics.
+In 1998 he founded the program FISYMAT (he is currently coordinator of the doctoral program), widely recognized in postgraduate training nowadays, around which he organized BIOMAT, an international school that has been revealed as a benchmark in Biomathematics.

-He has coordinated 4 projects in Framework Programmes (European Commission), besides his extensive experience in Spanish projects, and published more than 85 articles collected in ISI-Thompson.
-His “h” number is 22 (WoS, Scopus) or 28 (Google Scholar).
-He is currently part of the editorial board of prestigious international publications: "Mathematical Models and Methods in the Applied Sciences", "EMS Surveys in Mathematical Sciences", AMS-RSME book series: Mathematical Surveys and Monographs, University Lecture Series, Graduate Studies in Mathematics.
+He has coordinated 4 projects in Framework Programs (European Commission), besides his extensive experience in Spanish projects.
+He is currently part of the editorial board of prestigious international publications: "Mathematical Models and Methods in the Applied Sciences", "EMS Surveys in Mathematical Sciences", Biophysics Journal, AMS-RSME book series: Mathematical Surveys and Monographs, University Lecture Series, Graduate Studies in Mathematics.